The Baptist Tabernacle Chapel

 Baptist Tabernacle Chapel

-former Calvinistic Methodist chapel was established in 1754 by James Wheatley, who
+This former Calvinistic Methodist chapel was established in

-Sun.
-25. - I rode to Forncet, twelve miles from Norwich, where also was a building of James Wheatley's, which without my desire, he had included in the lease.
+Sunday 25th March. - I rode to Forncett, twelve miles from Norwich, where also was a building of James Wheatley's, which without my desire, he had included in the lease.
 We found William Cudworth had preached there in the morning.
 It was exceeding good for my sense of honour to come just after him.
 The people looked as direful upon me, as if it had been Satan in person.
-However they flocked from all parts, so that the Tabernacle would not near contain them.
+However, they flocked from all parts, so that the Tabernacle would not near contain them.
 I preached about two: God bare witness to his truth, and many were cut to the heart.
 After preaching I found Mr. Cudworth sitting in the pulpit behind me, whom I quietly and silently passed by.
 About six I preached at the Tabernacle in Norwich……..

-The chapel was later used by General Baptists, who formed a church of the New Connexion in 1814.
-The adjacent building is a rebuild of the original 'School Room' belonging to the church and used then for Sunday School or preparation of candidates for baptism.
+In 1765, with thankfulness, Wesley relinquished the leases on Wheatley's chapels and they were taken over by the Countess of Huntingdon.
+Subsequently, when her cause declined after her death, in 1791, the building and congregation at Forncett joined the General Baptists who formed a church of the New Connexion in 1814.
+The building adjacent to the chapel is a rebuild of the original 'School Room' belonging to the church and used then for Sunday School or preparation of candidates for baptism.
 It is now in private ownership.

-Baptist use ceased about 1960.
-Upon being deconsecrated all internal fittings, including benches were sold and most grave headstones removed.
+Inside the chapel there is an ornamental ceiling rose, identical in style to that in the Methodist Church built in Forncett End in 1865.
+Baptist use ceased about 1960 and upon being deconsecrated all internal fittings, including benches were sold and most grave headstones removed.
 Earlier photographs show a burial yard full of headstones (see header).
 The two remaining headstones within the grounds are those of William & Mary Tuck and Ethel Kent.

 The chapel was subsequently purchased by a local farming family for storage purposes.
 Two hardboard silos were constructed inside and a modern access door to the right of the porch.
 A grain blower was later used for filling from the top through the roof.
 It was last used for this purpose about 2001.